pycanis/lofextra/README.md

 The web version is not using any ORM because there just aren't any good that work in the browser environment flawlessly.
 I've implemented a few functions that help interacting with the database, but there isn't a very good type-safety, especially for queries, yet.

-Hopefully, [Prisma](https://www.prisma.io/) is going to support browser databases soon.
+Hopefully, ORM like [Prisma](https://www.prisma.io/) is going to support browser databases soon.

 ### Contributions